CoderDojoSV/mobile-games/section-04/README.md

 ## Getting the game template

-We've set up a game template for you that has the simplified configuration and build settings we created last week as well as the grid, obstacle, and character libraries that were extracted from robotfindskitten and speedmaze.
+We've set up a game template for you that has the simplified configuration and build settings we created last week as well as the grid, controlpad, and character libraries that were extracted from robotfindskitten and speedmaze.

 ## Learning how to use the libraries